Healthy Homes Assessment Johnsonville

 Johnsonville Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is a requirement to all Johnsonville and New Zealand rental homes where it is reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is mandatory for all Johnsonville and New Zealand rental houses where it’s reasonably practicable to put in.

-• Property managers and landlords are required to keep records to demonstrate compliance with all Healthy Homes Standards that apply or will apply during the tenancy of an apartment rental.
+• Property managers and landlords have to keep records that prove the conformance to any Healthy Homes Standards that apply or will be applicable throughout the tenancy period of your rental home.

-• Private landlords and property managers must ensure that their rental properties are in compliance with the Healthy Homes Standards within 90 days of a new, renewed or varied tenant.
+• Property managers and private landlords have to ensure their rental properties comply with the Healthy Homes Standards within 90 days of any renewal, new or a change in tenant.

-• All the boarding houses (except Kainga Ora and registered Community Housing Provider Boarding house tenancies) must adhere to the Healthy Homes Standards regardless of the date when the tenancy started.
+• All the boarding homes (except Kainga Ora and Community Housing Providers with registered for boarding household tenancies) must comply with the Healthy Homes Standards regardless of when the tenancy began.

-• All homes rented by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All households let through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of when the tenancy first began.

 From 1 July 2024